Cazzar/Cazzar.github.io/_posts/2014-08-15-Forge-SimpleImpl-Tutorial.md

 ---
 layout:     post
 title:      Forge SimpleImpl Tutorial (1.7.x)
-excerpt:    "A tutorial on using the FML for minecraft 1.7.x Netty implementation of SimpleNetworkWrapper"
+excerpt:    "A tutorial on using the FML for Minecraft 1.7.x Netty implementation of SimpleNetworkWrapper"
 date:       2014-08-15 21:43:42
 categories: [tutorials, minecraft]
 comments:   true